kausmeows/kausmeows/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:kaustubh08.ugcs20@iiitranchi.ac.in)

 Welcome to my Github page!
-Imma sophomore at IIIT Ranchi studying Computer Science and Engineering !
+Imma sophomore at IIIT Ranchi studying Computer Science and Engineering.
+Currently I'm the Coordinator of Community of Data Science and Artificial Intelligence 🙍🏽‍♂️ @houseofgeeks 💻 at IIITR!

 #### 🌱 Things I am currently working on:
 - Getting comfy using Flask n Django for backend development.
 - Exploring more Deep learning,like...GAN's are awesome man.
 - Made this website for book lovers to review their most loved books and to read about other people's thoughts on them - https://kbookclub.herokuapp.com.
 I'll be       adding more features over the time and maybe include a recommendation system to recommend books like the one you post about.

+#### 🙌🏻 Ask me about:
+- Backend Web Development.
+- Machine Learning and Deep Learning.
+-

 <img align="right" alt="gif" src="https://media.giphy.com/media/1C8bHHJturSx2/giphy.gif" width="40%" height="auto" />